By Rick Steves

 With More Time

-Depending on your interests, you could easily spend several more days in Vienna (for museums, the music scene, going to cafés and wine gardens, day-tripping to Bratislava) and a couple more days in Salzburg (for the music scene, nearby sights, day-tripping to Berchtesgaden).
-The countryside of southern Bavaria/western Tirol and the Italian Dolomites are great places to linger and explore (consider a few days of car rental).
+Depending on your interests, you could easily spend several more days in Vienna (for museums, the music scene, and going to cafés and wine gardens) and a couple more days in Salzburg (for the music scene, nearby sights, day-tripping to Berchtesgaden).
+Surprising and quirky Bratislava, just over the Slovakian border from Vienna, is worth considering for two nights and an entire day.
+The countryside of southern Bavaria, western Tirol, and the Italian Dolomites are great places to linger and explore (consider a few days of car rental).